Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-mod_wl-allow-httpd-7003.md

 semodule -v -X 300 -i myhttpd_mod_wl.pp
 ```

-Verify installation
+Verify installation:

 ```bash
 semodule -lfull | grep myhttpd_mod_wl
 ls -l /var/lib/selinux/targeted/active/modules/*/myhttpd_mod_wl
 ```

-Check actual permission rule
+Check the actual permission rule:

 ```bash
 sesearch --allow -s httpd_t -t unreserved_port_t -c tcp_socket -p name_connect
 ```

 ---

-## Customize the Policy —Organized Way (More Secure and controllable)
+## Customize the Policy — Organized Way (More Secure and Controllable)

 ### Create Port-Type Module

 #### 1. Check if Port 7003 is Assigned

-If the outbound network port in question is wel-known and commonly used one, you have no choice; use predefined type name.
-Also, if the port is not defined on your OS, you have to define a new type.
-On the other hand, you need to consider whether to use predefined one or to re-define the port-type with a new name, when the port is unused and rerely used one.
+If the outbound network port in question is well-known and commonly used, you must use the predefined type name.
+If the port is not defined on your OS, you will need to define a new type.
+Or, you may wish to assign your own type name for clarity or future maintenance.

 ```bash
 semanage port -l | grep -w '700[0-9]' | grep tcp